gsamokovarov/jump/README.md

 $ j b-c     # or...
 ```

-Using jump is all about saving key strokes.
+Using jump is all about saving keystrokes.
 However, if you made the effort to
 type a directory base name exactly, **jump** will try to find the exact match,
-rather than fuzzy search.
+rather than a fuzzy search.

 ```bash
 $ j web-console